- Scenic race that is held every October on Mount Desert Island in Maine

 Where: Twenty six miles of area in the town of Bar Harbor.
 You can watch all along the way.

-When: Held on the second Sunday of October between 7 and 8am.
+When: Held on the second Sunday of October.
+This years race will take place on October 14th, 2018.

 Cost: Free for spectators.
 Entry fees vary for runners and walkers.